About Us Icon

 About Us

 The Office of Financial Research (OFR) helps to promote financial stability by looking across the financial system to measure and analyze risks, perform essential research, and collect and standardize financial data.
+This work supports a transparent, competitive, and stable financial system.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (P.L.
-111-203) established the OFR principally to support the Financial Stability Oversight Council and its member agencies.
+111-203) established the OFR principally to support the Financial Stability Oversight Council (Council) and its member agencies.

 Mission

-Promote financial stability by delivering high-quality financial data, standards and analysis principally to support the Financial Stability Oversight Council and its member agencies.
+Promote financial stability by delivering high-quality financial data, standards, and analysis principally to support the Financial Stability Oversight Council and its member agencies.

 Vision